kradkahaddi/snakesandmachines/README.md

 informal study group notes

-Please refer to video links file for set a video links to presentations.
+Please refer to video links file for a of set video links to the weekly presentations.